 - Build systems that can scale by duplication.
 That means your technology can go from 100 to 100 million merely by launching more servers or databases (or both) without changing the code.
 For example, developers will create the same website on several servers and use a load balancer to manage traffic.
 Learn more about the ways you can scale software. {link to post: Scalability: How to Infinitely Scale Software}

 - Separate functionality.
-Separate the function of your website from processes taking place there.
-Dropbox did this early on as they scaled, making certain upload and download functions were separate.
+Separate the function of your website from the processes taking place there.
+Dropbox did this early on as they scaled, making certain upload and download functions separate.

 - Add IoT.
 Businesses are starting to add IoT to a lot of their work, and chances are, your company can benefit.
 While implementing such solutions may seem overwhelming, if you start early and small, you’ll find it easy to add on as needed.
 Plus, with IoT in place at the start, you’ll be able to scale at times when others might hire new team members.